-The ATP has a dual approach to student education: didactic coursework and clinical experiences.
-Every student currently enrolled in the ATP will be assigned a clinical experience in addition to the didactic coursework.
-Students must take specific core didactic courses in Athletic Training to earn a Bachelors degree in Athletic Training.
-Additionally, students will take five clinical education courses, each of these courses will incorporate a clinical experience which includes a supervised hands-on experience to develop competency and proficiency under the direction of a preceptor.
+The ATP has a dual approach to student education: didactic coursework and clinical education experiences.
+Every student currently enrolled in the ATP will be assigned a clinical education experience in addition to the didactic coursework as outlined in the course descriptions and course sequence tables.
+Students will take five clinical education courses, each of these courses will incorporate supervised hands-on experience to develop competency and proficiency under the direction of a preceptor.